sw704e21/dmiai/README.md

 This format also means that you can loose points / be overtaken by other teams during the week if they submit a model that is better than yours.

 <h3>Deadline for submission</h3>
-The deadline for submission is DATE TO BE INSTERTED
+The deadline for submission is DATE AND TIME TO BE INSTERTED

 <h3>Final evaluation</h3>